saiagarthi-7/project/README.md

  git config --list
  -->Displays all configured Git settings.

-2. Git Repository Initialization & Setup
+# Git Repository Initialization & Setup
-These commands help in creating and cloning repositories.
-Used when starting a new project or working on an existing one.

  git init
 -->Initializes a new Git repository in a project directory.